-Cassius Marcellus Clay was born to Sally Lewis and Green Clay, one of the wealthiest planters and enslavers in Kentucky, who became a prominent politician.
-He was one of six children who survived to adulthood, seven born.
+Cassius Marcellus Clay was born to Sally Lewis and Green Clay, one of Kentucky's wealthiest planters and enslavers, who became a prominent politician.
+He was one of six children who survived to adulthood, with seven born.
 Clay was a member of a large and influential Clay political family.
 Young Clay attended Transylvania University and then graduated from Yale College in 1832.
 While at Yale, he heard abolitionist William Lloyd Garrison speak, and his lecture inspired Clay to join the anti-slavery movement.
-Garrison's arguments were to him "as water is to a thirsty wayfarer."
+Garrison argued to him "as water is to a thirsty wayfarer."

-Clay held three terms in the Kentucky House of Representatives, but he lost support among Kentuckian voters as he promoted abolition.
+Clay held three terms in the Kentucky House of Representatives but lost support among Kentuckian voters as he promoted abolition.
 His anti-slavery activism earned him violent enemies.
 During a political debate in 1843, he survived an assassination attempt by Sam Brown, a hired gun.
-The sheath of Clay's Bowie knife was tipped with silver and, in jerking the Bowie knife out in retaliation, pulled this scabbard up so that it was just over his heart.
+The sheath of Clay's Bowie knife was tipped with silver, and, in jerking the Bowie knife out in retaliation, pulled this scabbard up so that it was just over his heart.
 Brown's bullet struck the scabbard and embedded itself in the silver.
-Despite having been shot in the chest, Clay tackled Brown and, with his Bowie knife, removed Brown's nose, one eye, and possibly an ear before throwing Brown over an embankment.
+Despite being shot in the chest, Clay tackled Brown with his Bowie knife and removed Brown's nose, one eye, and possibly an ear before throwing Brown over an embankment.

 In 1845, Clay began publishing an anti-slavery newspaper, True American, in Lexington, Kentucky.
 Within a month, he received death threats, had to arm himself, and regularly barricaded the armored doors of his newspaper office for protection, besides setting up two four-pounder cannons inside.
 Shortly afterward, a mob of about 60 men broke into his office and seized his printing equipment.
 Clay set up a publication center in Cincinnati, Ohio, a center of abolitionists in the free state but continued to reside in Kentucky to protect his venture.

 Clay served in the Mexican American War as a captain with the 1st Kentucky Cavalry from 1846 to 1847.
 He opposed the annexation of Texas and the expansion of slavery into the Southwest but had volunteered because of Mexico's attempt to seize the state.
 While making a speech for abolition in 1849, Clay was attacked by the six Turner brothers, who beat, stabbed, and tried to shoot him.
-In the ensuing fight, Clay fought off all six and, using his Bowie knife, killed Cyrus Turner.
+In the ensuing fight, Clay fought off all six and killed Cyrus Turner using his Bowie knife.
 In 1853, Clay granted 10 acres of his expansive lands to John G. Fee, an abolitionist who founded the town of Berea.
 In 1855 Fee founded Berea College, which was open to all races.
 Clay's connections to the northern anti-slavery movement remained strong.

-He was a founder of the Republican Party in Kentucky and became a friend of Abraham Lincoln, whom he supported for the presidency in 1860.
+He founded the Republican Party in Kentucky and became a friend of Abraham Lincoln, whom he supported for the presidency in 1860.
 President Lincoln appointed Clay to the post of minister to the Russian court at St. Petersburg on March 28, 1861.
 The American Civil War started before he departed.
-As there were no Federal troops in Washington at the time, Clay organized a group of 300 volunteers to protect the White House and US Naval Yard from a possible Confederate attack.
+As there were no Federal troops in Washington then, Clay organized a group of 300 volunteers to protect the White House and US Naval Yard from a possible Confederate attack.
 These men became known as Cassius M. Clay's Washington Guards.
 President Lincoln gave Clay a presentation Colt revolver in recognition.
 When Federal troops arrived, Clay and his family embarked on Russia.
 As Minister to Russia, Clay witnessed the Tsar's emancipation proclamation.

 Clay left the Republican Party in 1869.
 After Lincoln's assassination, he also disapproved of the Republican Radicals' reconstruction policy.
 In 1872, Clay was one of the organizers of the Liberal Republican revolt.
 He was instrumental in securing the nomination of Horace Greeley for the presidency.
 In the political campaigns of 1876 and 1880, Clay supported the Democratic Party candidates.
 He rejoined the Republican party in the campaign of 1884.
 Due to threats on his life, he had become accustomed to carrying two pistols and a knife for protection.
 He installed a cannon to protect his home and office.
 At the 1890 Kentucky Constitutional Convention, Clay was a member of the Convention.
 Cassius Clay died at his home on July 22, 1903.
 His family home, White Hall, is maintained by the Commonwealth of Kentucky as White Hall State Historic Shrine.